KatsuragiCSL/katsuragicsl.github.io/content/about.md

 unlisted: true
 ---

 I am Chan Shue Long, you can also call me Jack, which is a made-up name just like many asians do when they assimilate the "western" circles.

-Or your can call me with my online name `KatsuragiCSL` as the "social norm" is apparently that you need a fancy nickname if you post nerdy things online. ~~Maybe Chan Shue Long is not my real name too, who knows.~~
+Mathematics is my first love.
+I am also into computer science, philosophy, chinese literatures and sports.
+I ended up working in security industry and I also love it - to explore the "applied" side of things.

-This blog is a place for me to share what I learnt, what deeply moved me (and not too annoying to write a blog post for it, apparently.).
+This blog is a place for me to share what I learnt, what wheels I reinvented and what deeply moved me.
 And occationally shitposting and some "tutorials" that are unlikely to be finished.